 What Can You Do to Protect Your Rights?

 If you do not seek workers’ compensation after an on-the-job injury, odds are that your condition will worsen and you will be unable to receive the proper medical care.
-You need to file a claim as soon as you can with our Atlanta workers’ compensation attorneys at Douglas F. Kaleita, P.C.
+You need to file a claim as soon as you can with our Atlanta workers’ compensation attorneys at Kaleita Law Firm, LLC, P.C.
 We understand that you might be close friends outside the workplace with your employer, compelling you to avoid “getting them in trouble” by filing a claim.
 When you work with us, we will approach the situation compassionately and professionally so as to avoid stirring up animosity between you and your employer or coworkers, while still respecting and protecting your rights.

 Call 888.665.7699 today to learn more about what we can do for you and what compensation might be available to you through a successful case.
 Free consultations are available.